GbengaLadapo/Knights-Tour/README.md

 ## Problem Description

 The Four Knights Puzzle is a problem played on a 3x3 chess board.
 The initial state has two white knights at the bottom and two black knights at the top.
-The goal of the puzzle is to switch the positions of the knights.
-Knights move following the standard chess rules.
+The goal of the puzzle is to have the opposing knights switch sides.
+Knights move following the standard chess rules(two squares ahead in any direction, then one square left or right).

 ## Algorithms